-Minimally Invasive Brain Repair, Stem Cell Transplantation, Physical Therapy, Traditional Chinese Medicine (TCM)
+Minimally Invasive Brain Repair, Neural Growth Factor Transplantation, Physical Therapy, Traditional Chinese Medicine (TCM)

 In 2016 , little Mila’s was premature delivery due to oligoamnios, a deficiency of amniotic fluid in the uterus.
 This fluid bathes the fetus in the uterus and is necessary for its proper growth and development.
 She was also diagnose with microcephalus, a neurological condition in which the infant’s head is smaller than normal and suffered from a delay in her brain development and daily seizures.
 She was admitted to Beijing Puhua International Hospital (BPIH) as the convulsion of her 4 limbs was poorly controlled by oral solution of sodium valproate and levetiracetam, which were prescribed for her at the local hospital.